 The American Dream fulfilled

-Buchanan’s work was outside mainstream economics at the time.
-But he didn’t care.
+While Buchanan’s work was outside mainstream economics at the time, it didn’t bother him.
 “I’ve never been very much attracted to going along with what’s fashionable,” he explained.
 “I go along with whatever interests me.”

-He was also a bit of an outsider in other respects.
-Born in Tennessee, Buchanan stayed in the South all his life, teaching and researching at the George Mason University in Fairfax, Virginia, far away from America’s Ivy League universities.
-He decided never to advise a political party or hold a government job.
-“I’m perhaps as near to being an ivory-tower academic as you’ll find,” he remarked.
+Born in Tennessee, he stayed in the south all his life, teaching and researching at the George Mason University in Fairfax, Virginia, far from America’s Ivy League universities.
+He never advised a political party or held a government job.
+“I’m perhaps as near to being an ivory tower academic as you’ll find,” he said.